kljohnson4good/Blog/content/post/2022-09-02-career-development-plan/index.md

 Remember that your plan is not a contract.
 It's OK if you don't do everything on the list or don't execute them exactly as planned.

 This process should be repeated regularly because your personal values and goals will change over time, not to mention the landscape and map may as well.
 (My personal method leverages new years as an annual checkpoint to write down my bigger aspirations in a binder as well as record unexpected achievements that occurred during the year.
 Then my quarterly work related review sessions with my manager serve to remind me to double check the plan against my current situation)

+# Final Words

+In order to be truly successful, try not to be guided by somebody else's verson of success.
+Find yourself first.

 1. Know Yourself
 2. Know your map and landscape